CIVIC SOCIETY AWARDS 2018

 Receiving the award for Ten & Six refurbishment: Owner George Marneros

-Fifty years since first receiving an architectural award from the Civic Trust, Lloyds Bank on Pride Hill, arguably Shrewsbury’s brutalist masterpiece, has again been chosen from a small but distinguished number of modernist buildings for its contribution to the town’s historic street scene.
+Fifty years since first receiving an architectural award from the Civic Trust, Lloyd’s Bank on Pride Hill, arguably Shrewsbury’s brutalist amsterpiece, has again been chosen from a small but distinguished number of modernist buildings for its contribution to the town’s historic street scene

 Receiving the award for Lloyds Bank: Rosalind Ince and Jason Pickering

-After numerous changes and alterations Henry Tudor House, has been transformed into one of Shrewsbury’s most attractive restaurants and cultural venues, where the highest standard of restoration has been combined with a modern contemporary feel.
+After numerous changes and alterations, Henry Tudor House has been transformed into one of Shrewsbury’s most attractive restaurants and cultural venues, where the highest standard of restoration has been combined with a contemporary feel

-Receiving award – Owner Graham Jenkin’s son Sam
+Receiving the award for Henry Tudor House – owner Graham Jenkins’ son Sam

 This self- build house was built to exacting quality and design standards, and also has met the energy and water efficiency aspects.
 It has been sympathetically designed in relation to its setting.
 The Howard House does all this and more.
 This modern designed home will be discretely hidden behind a brick wall which continues along the road joining one that exists today, ensuring that the streetscape is appropriate to this location.
 From the garden the house is very impressive; an open plan kitchen has a wall of glass-sliding doors with a full view of the garden.
 When complete this will certainly be an innovative design built with a lot of hard work and an eye to detail.

 Receiving the award for Howard House – Martin Howard